What is a run streak? We explain the delights and the dangers

 2. Failing to check your fuel gauge

 Whether your preferred metric is training load, heart rate, volume, distance or duration, I think we all understand what it means when we talk about having ‘nothing left in the tank’.
 To complete a run streak, you never want to finish a run with nothing left in the tank.
 Having at least 30% left in the tank will stop you from over exerting yourself (running too far or too fast).
 This will help protect you from picking up a niggle which then becomes a streak-ending injury.
 Incidentally, there is nothing wrong with having 80% left in your tank after a run.
+After all, overtraining can lead to a decline in form.

 3. Soreness, niggle or injury

 There is the potential for all three.
 You will certainly get sore, but you need to put in the work to prevent it becoming more than that.
 A lot of us are pretty slack when it comes to stretching, rollering and genuinely looking after ourselves between runs.
-Luckily our bodies can do a lot of healing and maintenance between runs, but this changes very quickly when you start running every day.
+Luckily our bodies can do a lot of healing and maintenance between runs, but this changes very quickly when you start increasing your running distance and getting out every day.
 Tightness and niggles will start to say hello around day 10 if you are not looking after your body every day.
 A niggle is almost inevitable, but so long as you are not asking too much mileage from your body each day, you should be able to get on top of it.

 4. Becoming a bore